A Mighty Girl's favorite stories for young children starring black Mighty Girls.

 When Carmin gets gum on her shoe while playing on the playground, she decides it's time that someone did something about the mess — and that "someone" may as well be her!
 But Carmin's not old enough to clean the whole park by herself, so what can she do?
 It turns out that even the littlest kids can find ways to encourage people to take care of their community — and their environment.
 This cheerful picture book with a positive message is a fun read and a great way to prompt discussions about how kids can help.

 Tuesday is a special day for Lola: it's the day she and her mother go to the library!
 From the moment she packs her backpack with books and her very own library card, the day is full of fun: storytime, singing, choosing new books, and a stop on the way home for an extra treat.
-Fans of Lola will also enjoy the sequels: Lola Loves Stories and Lola Reads to Leo follow Lola as she becomes an independent reader, while Lola Plants a Garden shows Lola putting her reading to good use as she learns more about a new hobby.
-And in a new 2017 release, Lola Gets A Cat, Lola puts her research skills to good use to prove that she's ready for the responsibility of owning a pet.
+Fans of Lola will also enjoy the sequels: Lola Loves Stories and Lola Reads to Leo follow Lola as she becomes an independent reader, while Lola Plants a Garden shows Lola putting her reading to good use as she learns more about a new hobby, and Lola Gets A Cat, follows her as she puts her research skills to use proving that she's ready for the responsibility of owning a pet.

 Lola has really, really big hair — bigger than any of the other kids at school!
 And while people sometimes stare at her hair, and it can even cause unexpected problems she's still proud to tell everyone who will listen that she loves every curl of her big hair.
 Kids will giggle at some of the surprising challenges Lola's big hair causes — like making her lose a game of hide and seek! — and cheer "big hair, don't care!" along with her, while parents will love the positive and affirming tone.